albinlundin/DurianGenomeAnalysis/code/readme.md

 02_bwa_pacbio_illumina contains the bwa code for aligning illumina reads with the assmeble pacbio genome.

 03_pilon_polishing contains the code for polishing the assembled pacbio genome with the illumina reads.

+04_quast_quality contains the script for checking the quality of the polished assembly

+05_repeatmasker contains the script for softmasking the polished assembly

+06_mummer contains the script for mummer, quality check of the pilon polished assembly